HL7/US-Core/source/pages/index.md

 The list of US Core Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
 For each profile requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 In addition each profile has a "Quick Start" section which is intended as an implementer friendly overview of the required search and read operations.

-New DocumentReference and DiagnosticReport Profiles are being introduced for exchanging Clinical Notes.
-These are *in addition to* the existing US Core DocumentReference and US Core DiagnosticReport Profiles.
-Comments are requested on the question of whether these profiles and their use cases should be merged into a single DocumentReference and DiagnosticReport Profile.
-{: .note-to-balloters}

 {% include list-simple-profiles.xhtml %}

 - In addition US Core uses the [Vital Signs Profile] from the FHIR Specification.